 USA: The District of Southeast Missouri was subordinated to the operational command the Army of the Southwest….

-And also Changes in Military Personnel, with an indented summary biography, for the Union:
+Then, Changes in Military Personnel at General and equivalent rank, with an indented summary biography, for the Union:

 USA: William Tecumseh Sherman promoted Major-General, backdated to 1st May 1862.